fanxhe/blog/_posts/2015-07-28-the_beginning_of_the_adventure.md

 ##  How did we make our .lsg files?

-In the first of files we included the examples that we want to show in our style guide, we will call it  partials/test.lsg.
+In the first file we included the examples that we want to show in our style guide, we will call it  partials/test.lsg.
 In it we used the `@colors` filter to show the colors used in our blog:

 ![](https://www.evernote.com/l/AnfZ48xrNc5Iro9-IY6fVD9sIvCEM0YpE3sB/image.png)

-In the second of file, we imported the file that we mentioned above using the `@import` filter and required all the necessary CSS files to generate our style guide using the `@css` filter:
+In the second file, we imported the file that we mentioned above using the `@import` filter and required all the necessary CSS files to generate our style guide using the `@css` filter:

 ![](https://www.evernote.com/l/And91K9031hABLP3oi8OnBZmoaoiC-i1-lIB/image.png)